qnrl/PsRule-Demo/readme.md

 3. Open the project in VS Code.

 ## Running in a Dev Container ##

+> *This is a way to avoid installing the dependencies on your local machine's operating system.
+You can use a Dev Container to run the tools in a container on your local machine.
+This method can still be used with your own projects containing Bicep templates, if you add a .devcontainer folder, similar to the one in this repository, into your other Bicep projects.*

 1. Clone this repository to your local machine